Night attack at Târgoviște: Battle

 The janissaries, under the command of Mihaloğlu Ali Bey, pursued the Wallachians and killed 1,000–2,000 of them.
 According to the chronicle of the Venetan bailo at the Porte, Domenico Balbi, the total casualties for the conflict are numbered as 5,000 for the Wallachian side and 15,000 for the Ottomans.
 Even though the morale of the sultan and his army was low, Mehmed decided to besiege the capital, but instead found it deserted with its gates wide open.
 The Turkish army entered the capital and for half an hour, the army marched on the road that was bordered by some 20,000 impaled Ottomans.
 There, they found the rotten corpse of Hamza Pasha impaled on the highest stake, to symbolize his 'high ranking'.
 Other sources say that the city was defended by the soldiers, while the impaled corpses lay outside the city-walls for a distance of 60 miles.
 Chalkokondyles, when remarking the reaction of the sultan, wrote: "The sultan was seized with amazement and said that it was not possible to deprive of his country a man who had done such great deeds, who had such a diabolical understanding of how to govern his realm and its people.
 And he said that a man who had done such things was worth much."

+Aftermath

 Mehmed ordered for a deep trench to be dug out around the Turkish encampment in order to prevent enemy penetration and the following day (22 June), the Turks retreated.
+Around June 20, 1462, Vlad left a force of about 6,000 Wallachians with the mission "to stay hidden in the forests and, if anyone strayed, to immediately attack and crush him," while he, with the rest of his fighters, hurried to the other front.
+The 6,000 men who were monitoring the bulk of the sultan's army rushed to launch an attack when the withdrawal from Târgoviște began.
+The Turkish official "Yusuf," who probably commanded the rear guard, was defeated, but he was aided by Turahanoğlu Ömer Bey, who changed the odds of battle in favor of the Turks, killing approximately 2,000 Wallachians.
 A few days later, Vlad's cousin, Stephen III of Moldavia, who wanted to retake Akkerman and Chilia, decided to launch an attack on the latter.
 The Wallachians rushed to the scene with 7,000 men and managed to defend the town, while wounding Stephen in his foot by artillery fire.
+Vlad, who was returning from Chilia, met the Sultan's army near Buzău.
+The Wallachians attacked the Ottomans but were repelled with heavy losses.
 On June 29, the Sultan reached Brăila, which he burned down, and then sailed to Adrianople, where they arrived on 11 July.
 On 12 July, the Turks called for a celebration for their "Great victory" over Vlad Țepeș.
 The Turks had enslaved many of the local inhabitants, which they marched on their way south together with 200,000 cattle and horses.